Bijikyu/qoreCSS/README.md

 For self-hosting, see [docs/self-hosting.md](docs/self-hosting.md) for optimal server configuration.

 ### CDN Cache Purge
-After deployment run `node scripts/purge-cdn.js` to clear CDN caches so the latest hashed files are served. <!-- instructs users how to clear CDN -->
+After deployment run `node scripts/purge-cdn.js` to clear CDN caches so the latest hashed files are served. <!-- instructs users how to clear CDN --> When offline set `CODEX=true` to simulate the purge.
 You can optionally check CDN performance with `node scripts/performance.js --json` which measures response times and writes `performance-results.json`. <!-- explains json output file for tracking -->
 The file is uploaded by `.github/workflows/performance.yml` as an artifact and automatically trimmed to the most recent 50 entries for convenient tracking.